Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/billing/managing-billing-for-github-codespaces/viewing-your-codespaces-usage.md

 ---
 title: Viewing your Codespaces usage
 shortTitle: Viewing your usage
-intro: 'You can view the compute minutes and storage used by {% data variables.product.prodname_codespaces %}.'
+intro: "You can view the compute minutes and storage used by {% data variables.product.prodname_codespaces %}."
-permissions: 'To manage billing for Codespaces for an organization, you must be an organization owner or a billing manager.'
+permissions: "To manage billing for Codespaces for an organization, you must be an organization owner or a billing manager."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Codespaces